0-robinson-1/0-robinson-1.github.io/docs/README-blockchain-app-v2.md

 Since I am building on Solana test net for my blockchain-app, the best fit from the stack is Alchemy Notify with Address Activity webhooks.
 This keeps the event-driven architecture intact (on-chain events → webhook → Vercel function → balance check & auto-refill) while being zero-cost and Solana-native!

 Alchemy Notify supports full DAS APIs for Solana test net.
 It is Solana-optimised with webhooks that fire on wallet activity (e.g. token transfers or SOL balance drops), this is good for triggering the auto-refill without custom indexing code.
 Alchemy's Solana Testnet endpoints are battle-tested for dev workflows and get instant notifications on test SOL/token events without rate limits and it is for free unlimited in the free tier.

+## 3.8 0R1 airdrop

+0R1 (robinson coin) is the means of transacting within the RobinSon blockchain-app.
+Users of the wallet can send robinson coins to each other, when they run out or just like to have some more they can request an airdrop of 10 0R1.

+### How the Airdrop Works

+- Each wallet can request **10 0R1** every **8 hours**
+- Protected by **Cloudflare Turnstile** (invisible CAPTCHA) – zero friction, blocks bots
+- All requests are validated on-chain: no double-spending, no abuse
+- Transactions are submitted via **Versioned Transactions** and confirmed with **Priority Fees** for fast inclusion
+- Full history visible in the app

 ## Braindump
 -Work on branch "blockchain-app-v2"